pipe1800/AI-Image-Gen/readme.md

 Video Generation (Mock Mode): The Pollo.ai video generation worker is currently set to POLLO_MOCK_MODE=True in the .env file to avoid incurring costs during testing, however the API communicatio is fully implemented.
 (Although not tested on a production env).

 Local Setup and Installation
 To run this project, you only need Docker Desktop installed.
 The setup is cross-platform and works on Windows, macOS, and Linux.
+Make sure to have Docker installed, if not you can download it using this link: https://www.docker.com/products/docker-desktop/

+1. Configure Environment
+In the project's root directory, rename the file env.example to .env.

-1. Run the Application
+2. Run the Application
 Open a terminal in the project's root directory and run the following command:

 docker-compose up --build

 This command will build the container images and start all the services.
 The initial build may take a minute.

-2. Access the UI
+3. Access the UI
 Once the services are running, open a web browser and navigate to:

 http://localhost:8080